Background pattern

 Busulfan Zentiva must be prepared by healthcare professionals using sterile transfer techniques.

-• the calculated volume of Busulfan Zentiva should be extracted from the vial.
+• the calculated volume of Busulfan Zentiva should be withdrawn from the vial.

-• the contents of the syringe should be introduced into an injection bag (or syringe) that already contains the calculated amount of chosen diluent.
-Busulfan Zentiva should always be added on top of the diluent, not the other way around.
-Busulfan Zentiva should not be introduced into an infusion bag that does not contain sodium chloride 9 mg/ml (0.9%) injection solution or 5% glucose injection solution.
+• the contents of the syringe should be introduced into a bag (or syringe) for injection that already contains the calculated amount of the chosen diluent.
+Busulfan Zentiva should always be added to the diluent, not the other way around.
+Busulfan Zentiva should not be introduced into an infusion bag that does not contain the injectable sodium chloride solution 9 mg/ml (0.9%) or the injectable glucose solution 5%.

-After dilution, 1 ml of infusion solution contains approximately 0.5 mg of busulfan.
+After dilution, 1 ml of infusion solution contains 0.5 mg of busulfan.

 After dilution, Busulfan Zentiva is a clear and colorless solution.